n40lab/ovs-scriptgen-rhel/Readme.md

 ## Usage

+Install git on your system: yum install git

+Download ovs-scriptgen-rhel: git clone https://github.com/n40lab/ovs-scriptgen-rhel.git

+Execute: python ovs-scriptgen-rhel.py

+## Requirements

+Open vSwitch 2.3.x Long-Term Support.
+Previous and later versions could also work but please beware, changes to RHEL integration have been modified from time to time.

-You should need Python 2.x and the script has been tested with CentOS 7 and Python 2.7.5
+You should need Python 2.x.
+The script has been tested with CentOS 7 and Python 2.7.5.

 ## Credits